 The obvious downside is the tongue-twister name.
 Its full name is Peter Thomas Roth Water Drench Broad Spectrum SPF 45 Hyaluronic Cloud Moisturizer.
 I warned you!

-They made such a brilliant product, surely they could have come up with a name equally as brilliant?!
-But you know what, better the name is complicated than the product!
+For such a brilliant product, surely they could have come up with a name equally as brilliant?!
+But you know what, better the name is more complicated than the product!

 It doesn’t leave my skin sticky although I could definitely tell that I had a moisturiser on.
 Scent-wise, it doesn’t have that strong sunscreen smell either, which is always a plus.

 When it comes to SPF face moisturisers, they tend to soak in fast but don’t leave the skin hydrated.
-Not the case with the Peter Thomas Roth Water Drench Moisturizer.
+That’s not the case with the Peter Thomas Roth Water Drench Moisturizer.
 Knowing that my skin is protected and truly hydrated at the same time is a really good feeling.